Flags Of The Caribbean Countries

 Haiti

 Haiti's flag is a powerfully symbolic horizontal bicolor of blue and red.
 Adopted in 1803, it stands as a remarkable testament to the country's hard-fought independence.
-The blue, representing the people of color and representing the original flag of the French colony of Saint-Domingue, is joined with red, the symbol of the revolution against slavery.
+Practically speaking, the blue, representing the people of color and representing the original flag of the French colony of Saint-Domingue, is joined with red, the symbol of the revolution against slavery.
 The two colors together represent the unity of the freed slaves and their successful bid for independence.

 Jamaica